Skip to content

 Custom Model

-You can use a custom AI model that isn't built into Monacopilot by setting up a model when you create a new Copilot.
-This feature lets you connect to AI models from other services or your own custom-built models.
+You can use a custom LLM that isn't built into Monacopilot by setting up a model when you create a new Copilot.
+This feature lets you connect to LLMs from other services or your own custom-built models.

 Please ensure you are using a high-quality model, especially for coding tasks, to get the best and most accurate completions.
 Also, use a model with very low response latency (preferably under 1.5 seconds) to enjoy a great experience and utilize the full power of Monacopilot.